Contracts, what you should know before you sign.

 For that very reason, a complete discussion on contracts could take pages and pages of explanations, but we don’t have that kind of space, so I will limit it to a few of the basics.
 The first thing that goes without saying (but I'll say it anyway) is read everything before signing!

 What is a contract?

 A contract is a written agreement between 2 people, a person(s) and a company, or 2 companies.
 This agreement is binding on both parties and can be legally enforced.
 It is against the law in most countries to “break a contract” or fail to do as agreed.
 Contracts contain many legal words and phrases.
 It is important for you to familiarize yourself with these phrases or have a lawyer present to help explain any part you may not understand.

-Once a contract is signed, you have 10 BUSINESS days to change your mind (in the USA, it may be different in your country so be sure to check).
-If you change your mind, you must notify the person/company in writing before the 10 days are up.
+Once a contract is signed, you have ten business days to change your mind (in the USA, it may be different in your country so be sure to check).
+If you change your mind, you must notify the person/company in writing before the ten days are up.
 If you fail to do that, the contract becomes legal and binding.
 In other words, if you fail to send them something that says you have changed your mind and wish to cancel the contract, then you will be liable for anything that you agreed to in the contract.

 READ everything on or in the contract including the fine print and any notes, addendums, etc. If you do not agree with any part of the contract, you need to discuss possible changes with the other party.
 If a change is agreed upon and is written on the original contract, both parties should initial the change to show that they both agreed to the change.
 This will protect you later on if the other party fails to adhere to the change.